-As you know by now, my new book, The Secret Pleasures of Menopause, has just been released.
-And the big secret that’s revealed in this book is that the second half of your life can be the very best half of your life.
+As you know by now, my book, The Secret Pleasures of Menopause, revealed a big secret.
+The secret is that the second half of your life can be the very best half of your life.
 Why?
 Because by virtue of having lived through the first half of your life, you now know what’s important and what’s not.
 Something that would have really thrown you off course at the age of 30 or younger doesn’t bother you a bit.

 Here’s an example.
 Back in my 30’s I was walking down the hospital corridor after going to the ladies room.
 And one of the anesthesiologists stopped me to tell me that my skirt was tucked up into my panty hose!
 I thought I’d die of embarrassment.
 I thought of little else for three days.
 It made me sick to my stomach.
 Would he tell all the other doctors?
 How could I have been such a fool?
 My mind reeled with the shame of it all.
 And it was a physical reaction that I simply couldn’t talk myself out of—no matter how hard I tried.

 Having done quite a bit of work on the subject of shame at that time, I also knew (intellectually at least), that my reaction had something to do with some kind of shameful experience from childhood in which I had learned that anything having to do with the bathroom and exposure of one’s underwear was truly shameful.
 I couldn’t remember any childhood trauma of this nature, however.

 Fast-forward 20 years.
 In my early 50’s, I was in a Starbucks in California.
 And when I emerged from the ladies room, one of the young women behind the counter told me that my skirt was tucked up into my pantyhose!
 This time I simply laughed, removed the skirt, and didn’t think another thing of it—except to congratulate myself on having released so much shame in the ensuing 20 years!!
 I’ll bet you can come up with your own examples.